Solar Panel Upgrade

 Be realistic about how much power your house requires.
 A solar kit that is compatible with your home is needed to run a 600-watt fridge.

-Some jurisdictions have limits in the amount of solar energy they can produce through their panels.
-This means that your state is able to only produce a certain amount of solar energy. [xfield_company] might have the right to decide how much capacity they will accept from you.
+Certain states have restrictions regarding the capacity of their solar panels.
+That means your locality is able to only produce a specific volume of solar power. [xfield_company] might have the power to determine the amount of capacity they’ll accept from you.

-[xfield_company] might charge additional charges to determine the impact of your upgrades to their system.
-Upgrade to a size that is accepted by your state’s power out network provider.
+[xfield_company] might charge additional charges to determine the effect of your upgrade in their networks.
+Upgrade to a size that is accepted by your state or power output network operator.

 What happens to the existing system that you have already purchased?